 The strong representation of our faculty as editors, associate editors, and editorial review board members has resulted in a breadth of knowledge among our faculty.
 They have been exposed to most topics in the field and can support a student that has diverse research interests.
 More importantly, they can help a student develop his/her ideas in a manner that increases the impact of their research on the discipline.

 Students need three types of support to be successful in a program.
 The first type of support is structural.
-Students are provided with a work area, a desktop computer, limited teaching responsibilities (one course during their four year stay), and sufficient financial support.
+Students are provided with a work area, a desktop computer, limited teaching responsibilities, and sufficient financial support.
 For students interested in consumer behavior, our department has one of the best-equipped and most productive laboratories for behavioral research in the nation.
 Our laboratory consists of 24 lab stations for face-to-face research, a network file server, and a web server and software for conducting on-line research.
 We also possess a unique web-based system for posting studies and awarding credits that makes these tasks simple and allows for complex relationships between studies.

 The second type of support is research skill development.
 All of our faculty actively mentor students and involve them in research projects.
-Often, faculty do not view it as productive to invest time in collaborative projects with Ph.D. students.
+Faculty at other schools may not always view it as productive to invest time in collaborative projects with Ph.D. students.
 We view it as the only means to achieve our goals of producing the best trained researchers in the discipline.
 View some of the papers resulting from faculty / student collaborations.

 The third type of support is social.
 The most important people in a Ph.D. program are your colleagues in the program.
 Our Ph.D. students are supportive and emphasize the collective success of the group.
 All of our students make a conscientious effort to help students from different cultures acclimate to life in United States.